Eratosthenes/infrared/README.md

 ### Scoring Methodology

-InfraRed uses a classic TF-IDF approach with a few small twists for stability and interpretability.
+InfraRed uses a TF-IDF approach with a few important twists for stability and interpretability.

 Each term is weighted by how often it appears in a document (TF—term frequency) and how rare it is across all documents (IDF—inverse document frequency).
 Common words like _and_ or _the_ therefore carry almost no weight, while distinctive terms contribute strongly.

-To prevent very frequent words from dominating the results, InfraRed applies a simple L₂ normalization step that balances each term’s influence across the corpus.
-This ensures that every word contributes proportionally to how informative it is, not how common it happens to be.
+InfraRed also applies an L₂ normalization step that balances each term’s influence across the corpus.
+This ensures that every term contributes proportionally to how informative it is.

-When you search for multiple terms, InfraRed computes an individual relevance score for each term and then combines the non-zero scores using a geometric mean.
-This emphasizes documents that match more of the query terms while still giving partial credit to those that contain only some of them.
+When you search for multiple terms, InfraRed computes a relevance score for each term and then combines all non-zero scores using a weighted geometric mean.
+This rewards documents that match more of the query terms while still giving partial credit to those that contain only some of them.
 The result is a balanced ranking that rewards comprehensive matches without zeroing out documents that miss a term.

-In short:
-- TF-IDF weighting gives meaningful words more impact.
-- Normalization keeps the scale consistent across queries.
-- The geometric mean rewards conceptual overlap over raw frequency.

 The result is a compact, fast, and interpretable relevance model that produces rankings that "feel right" even on small text collections.